 At last, to finish an entry the aggregate of the Debit side and the Credit side ought to be equivalent.
 All debits don't generally increase the account nor do all credits decreases the accounts.
 A debit entry may increase one record and in the meantime decline another record.

-To record a transaction as per the double entry bookkeeping system below are the processes:
+To record a transaction as per the double entry bookkeeping system below are the processes which will describe the procedure from journal to final account.

 The financial transactions are recorded in the journal commonly known as journal entries.